Skip to Content

 Tolerated verification issue level

 When verify is set to true, the version source will be verified before running the update.
-The verification process seperates errors in different priorities.
+The verification process separates errors in different priorities.
 With allowed_error_priority you specify the level at which the verification will fail.

 Run updates